Scientific Name

 Origin

-This species is native to South Africa.
-It occurs on karroid flats and lower slopes in Eastern Cape and Little Karoo in the Western Cape province.
+Astroloba spiralis is native to South Africa.
+It grows on karroid flats and lower slopes in the Eastern Cape and Little Karoo in the Western Cape province.

 Description

 Astroloba spiralis is a small clump-forming succulent with numerous column-like stems densely covered with smooth, sharp-pointed, deep green leaves crowded in five spiral rows.
-The stems grow up to 8 inches (20 cm) long, branching from the base, initially erect, gradually becoming decumbent with age.
-The columns are up to 1.6 inches (4 cm) in diameter.
-Leaves are thick and fleshy, with an almost flat upper surface and a keeled underside from near the middle to the tip.
-They are up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
+The stems can grow up to 8 inches (20 cm) long, branching from the base.
+They are initially erect but gradually become decumbent with age.
+The columns can reach up to 1.6 inches (4 cm) in diameter.
+The leaves are thick and fleshy, with an almost flat upper surface and a keeled underside from near the middle to the tip.
+They can measure up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) wide.
 The margins and keel are roughened with tiny deltoid teeth.

-Flowers appear in fall and are the truly distinguishing feature of this species.
-They are somewhat hexagonal, up to 0.5 inches (1.3 cm) long, with a rough, white, spongy texture, green lined, and yellow at the tip.
+The flowers appear in fall and are the truly distinguishing feature of this species.
+They are somewhat hexagonal, up to 0.5 inches (1.3 cm) long, and have a rough, green-lined, white, spongy texture and yellow tips.

 Hardiness